 In 2012, the American Academy of Pediatrics issued a statement that the health benefits of circumcision outweighed the risks.
-The Canadian Pediatrics Society acknowledges the potential benefits of circumcision but stops short of routine recommendation for newborns.
+The Canadian Pediatrics Society does not recommend routine circumcision for male newborns for medical reasons.

 Thus, circumcision for your son is a personal decision that you must make with your partner after weighing the benefits and risks and often involves religious or cultural preferences as well.
 For adults, it is a personal decision based on personal, cosmetic or health reasons.

 What is the Ideal Age for Circumcision?